hnrss/hnrss/README.txt

 By default, stories that link to external websites have that external URL in <link>.
-If you'd rather have <link> point to the story's comment page, provide "?link=comments" as a GET parameter:
+If you'd rather have <link> point to the story's comment page, provide "link=comments" as a GET parameter:

   /feeds/firehose.xml?link=comments